 Monovision is a technique whereby the non-dominant eye is corrected for near vision, and the dominant eye is corrected for distance vision.
 The brain learns to integrate the optical signals, and the monovision patient thus enjoys both near and distance vision.

-Monovision is a simple, effective alternative for people 40+ who want to reduce or eliminate their dependency on glasses and contact lenses, but it is not for everyone.
-A small portion of the population cannot adjust to monovision, and for them it would not be a good choice.
+Monovision is a simple, effective alternative for people 40+ who want to reduce or eliminate their dependence on eyeglasses and contact lenses, but it is not for everyone.
+A small portion of the population cannot adjust to monovision, and for them, it would not be a good choice.
 At Herschel LASIK, our patients participate in a simple test prior to surgery that simulates monovision.
 Using contact lenses, the test gives our patients the opportunity to try out monovision in their normal activities to see if it feels natural and comfortable.

 For the majority of patients who do adjust well to monovision and who do not want to rely on contacts and glasses for clear vision, monovision can be achieved with LASIK, PRK or Refractive Lens Exchange (RLE)/Refractive Laser-Assisted Cataract Surgery (ReLACS) and premium IOLs.